psycopg/psycopg/docs/advanced/async.rst

 .. |NOTIFY| replace:: :sql:`NOTIFY`
 .. _NOTIFY: https://www.postgresql.org/docs/current/sql-notify.html

-Because of the way sessions interact with notifications (see |NOTIFY|_ documentation), you should keep the connection in `~Connection.autocommit` mode if you wish to receive or send notifications in a timely manner.
+Because of the way transactions interact with notifications (see |NOTIFY|_ documentation), you should keep the connection in `~Connection.autocommit` mode if you wish to receive or send notifications in a timely manner.